Taylormade Stealth 2 Driver Review

 This is Golfer Geeks’ Taylormade Stealth 2 driver review.

 Summary – The Taylormade Stealth 2 driver is long, forgiving, stable on off-center hits, sounds & feels great, and looks premium.
-And, is an upgrade over the Stealth.
+And, it’s a genuine upgrade over the Stealth.
 Enough to replace your Stealth?
 A close call, but I lean toward “no”.

 In this review of the Taylormade Stealth 2 Driver, I discuss my experience with the clubs, unique features and benefits, as well as customer reviews and potential alternatives.